Help Us Redesign Our Website! We could really use your feedback, please take our survey

 CONNECTING PAST & PRESENT

-The Wisconsin Historical Society, in partnership with Wisconsin’s Native Nations, is preserving a pair of historic dugout canoes recovered from Madison’s Lake Mendota.
+The Wisconsin Historical Society, in partnership with Native Nations in Wisconsin, recovered a pair of historic dugout canoes from Madison’s Lake Mendota (Tee Waksikhominak in the Ho-Chunk language) in 2021 and 2022.
 Testing revealed the first canoe is 1,200 years old (800 A.D.) and the second 3,000 years old (1000 B.C.).

 The first glimpse of this canoe from 1,200 years ago, still wet from the lake a beautiful deep brown wood almost looking blue in spots.